Add a ServiceNow source

 2. After you create your ServiceNow source:

-2. In the Edit a Source JSON Configuration panel that opens, set the FetchDeletedRecords parameter value to true, and then click Save.
+2. In the Edit configuration with JSON panel that opens, set the FetchDeletedRecords parameter value to true, and then click Save.

 Notes